moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

     - within reason, that is, use your judgement.
 Some attempts are an obvious 100% dead end, so you don't need to keep useless code around, so just put a note that you tried abc and abc did not work at all and why.

 DM: todoMM: checklist items are for general approaches that you can use for any debugging issue, not stuff specific to one app.
 This belongs in the weather.js file, not here.
-## AI Prompt: fix the code Weather function
-- i asked the AI prompt to fix fix the code Weather function
-- the AI prompt corrected the code by :
-- removing all the comments
-- converting the first nested children of the weather object into an array
-- then returned that array by trying to access the properties of the first children, but the AI prompt did not resolve it.